“All hail to the Iron Horse, now and forever! Thro’ out all our broad country the truest and best.

 In 1966, the Great Moose Lake & Harmony line extensions out of Hartland were discontinued with those tracks and the Sebasticook River Trestle removed soon after.
 Limited freight rail service into Hartland from Pittsfield continued for several more years before it to was finally abandoned in 1983.
 The tracks were removed and the entire line eventually became part of the trail system for snowmobiles and summer off-road vehicles.

 Less than 100 years after it was built, railroad train service to Hartland was gone forever.

 Numerous books written on the history of the early railroads of Maine, including references to the Sebasticook & Moosehead Railroad, are available at libraries or for sale online.
 Included among the many available books are:

 “All Aboard for Yesterday!
-A Nostalgic History of Railroading in Maine” J. Malcolm Butler – 1979
+A Nostalgic History of Railroading in Maine” by J. Malcolm Butler – 1979

-“The Best of Maine Railroads” Ron Johnson – 1985
+“The Best of Maine Railroads” by Ron Johnson – 1985

 “Downeast Depots” by Robert F. Lord – 1986